vijithaepa/reactnd-project-myreads-starter/README.md

     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```

+# Below are the original comments made in the Template
 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server